-Life happens, and bad stuff happens, to everyone.
-Everyone.
-Yet people prone to depression and addictive behaviours are particularly vulnerable to the affects of stress – often sending them into a tailspin.
-So how can we vulnerable folk expect to proceed through life securely: balanced and happy?
-The answer is by developing our Resilience.*
+Bad luck and adversity happen to everyone.
+After they pass we need to dust ourselves down and get on with life.
+Yet people prone to depression and addictive behaviors are especially vulnerable to the affects of stress.
+We don’t bounce back, and instead the stress sends them into a tailspin.
+So what can vulnerable folk like us do to get ourselves through life balanced, happy and intact?
+The answer is by developing our resilience.*

 Where does resilience come from?

 Resilience is one of the components of durability: the ability to sway within life.
 Despite wishing otherwise it’s unrealistic to expect to have a perfectly serene life, devoid of stress, drama or disappointments.
 Therefore, if we’re smart we can build in protections so that when the winds of misfortune howl we don’t collapse into depression or addictive behaviors… but instead we sway with it.

 This is durability: swaying and coming back to center, after life deals you a blow.

 You can see why durability is important.
 If you can’t sway back to center, any period of stability in your life will feel tenuous.
 A calm between storms.
 You’ll nervously await the next overwhelming event to catapult you into depression or addictive behaviors.
 Only to again painfully claw yourself back to ‘stability’.